 Figure Za-4: Example of message exchange for background search with matching Hash element

-Za.3.2 Immediate Search
+Za.3.2 Immediate search

 Applications that are initiated by users (e.g. a user is looking for a fast movie download service) require immediate discovery results to be presented to the user.
 In this scenario, a non-AP STA should perform a Solicited PAD, whereby the non-AP STA sends Probe Request frames to query specific services immediately after user initiation of the service/application, and the AP responds with a Probe Response frame accordingly, if there is a matched service (Figure Za-5).
 The Probe Request frame contains the Service Hash element of the search service.
 The AP responds with a Probe Response frame with a Service Advertisement element containing the corresponding Service Name.
 The non-AP STA then may perform a PAD Service Information Request and Response exchange with the AP as shown in Figure Za-5, to obtain more information about the service.